YottaDB/YDBDoc/MessageRecovery/errors.rst

 ERRWZINTR, Error while processing $ZINTERRUPT

-Run Time Error: This indicates that a job interrupt had been signaled but that there was an error compiling the $ZINTERRUPT string.
-This message is sent to the operator log facility and if at the direct mode prompt or executing a direct mode command to the user console.
+Run Time Error: This indicates that a job interrupt was signaled but there was an error compiling the $ZINTERRUPT string.
+This message is sent to the operator log facility at the direct mode prompt or when executing a direct mode command to the user console.

 Action: Correct the $ZINTERRUPT to contain valid YottaDB commands.